brainwipe/Harness/readme.md

 - Incremental Souce (puts single value onto a single output and with each step will increment that value by one.
 Useful for simulation timers)
 - Array Source (holds an array of values, each step of the simulation, the values are )

+### Functions-
+Plastic Self Organising Map Neural Network

 ### Sinks

 - Scalar Sink

-### Being worked on

-- Plastic Self Organising Map Neural Network (you can add it onto your model but it doesn't do anything just yet!)

 ### Other features